Is Mission 14 a registered 501(c)(3)?

 Can we donate to you?

 Yes!
-We are a 501(c)(3) non-profit so everything you donate is tax deductible.
-Furthermore, because of our corporate sponsors and innovative fundraising model, we guarantee that all individual donations will directly fund our charitable partners.
+We are a 501(c)(3) non-profit in the United States and a registered 6162 NGO accredited in Nicaragua, so everything you donate is tax deductible.
 Click here to donate to Mission 14.

 Where does my money go if I donate to Mission 14?